Sawyer-Powell/Amble/README.md

 sacrificing their control, or their privacy.
 That lends itself to power users and non-technical users.

+# Roadmap

+1. *(current)* Neovim interface for writing and searching org mode notes, alongside facilities to serialize those notes into a sqlite database from Amble intermediate representation (AIR).
+2. Implement simple fold evaluation (no lisp integration)
+3. Implement lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be uesd during fold evaluation
+4. Provide Python and Javascript/Typescript syntax for constructing folds, alongside general Python bindings for working with Amble data.
+5. Implement a JSON parser and renderer for AIR
+6. Develop a web library for developing UIs on top of Amble data

 ## Project Goals

 Amble was motivated by the need for a better way to integrate the notes you take on your computer